 How do insurance companies handle pain and suffering?

 Because it is hard to place a dollar value on pain and suffering, insurance companies usually begin by totaling up other losses (known as “special damages”) that are easier to calculate, including medical bills, prescriptions, physical therapy, lost wages, and car repairs.
 They then assign your injuries a number from 1 to 5, with 5 being the most severe.
 They calculate the value of your pain and suffering by multiplying this number by the total of your special damages.

 For example, suppose you have medical bills, lost pay and other costs totaling $100,000.
 Your injuries are rated a “3” for their severity.
 Your pain and suffering award would be $100,000 x 3, or $300,000.
 This is not necessarily the final word on your pain and suffering damages, and a lawyer may be able to help you recover even more.
 In a serious accident, pain and suffering can be worth far more than your medical costs alone.
+A pain and suffering lawyer can help you get a higher compensation amount.
 However, it is important to remember that an insurance company will not pay out more than the maximum limit on the policy.

 How do I know if I have a valid pain and suffering claim?

 If you were injured in an accident, you can potentially make a claim for pain and suffering.
 However, it is easier to make a claim if your injuries are serious than if they are minor.
 For this reason, most pain and suffering claims involve more serious injuries.